elastic/kibana/x-pack/plugins/observability_logs_explorer/README.md

 # Observability Logs Explorer

-This plugin provides an app based on the `LogExplorer` component from the `log_explorer` plugin, but adds observability-specific affordances.
+This plugin provides an app based on the `LogExplorer` component from the `logs_explorer` plugin, but adds observability-specific affordances.

 ## Testing